+If the utility owners fail to relocate or adjust utilities as provided for in the Contract Documents and the DBT sustains losses or delays that could not have been avoided by the judicious design efforts, and reasonable accommodation or by judicious handling of forces, equipment, and plant, or by reasonable revisions to the schedule of operations, then the Engineer will adjust the Contract according to 108.06 and 109.05.
+The acceptability of such loss of time will be evaluated as follows:

+The Engineer shall be satisfied that the DBT has made every effort to prosecute the design and construction work and mitigate impacts despite any delays encountered or revisions in the DBT’s scheduling of work.

+If performance of the DBT's work is delayed because the utility owners fail to relocate or adjust their facilities as previously agreed, the contract time will be adjusted in accordance with the provisions of 108.06.

+The Engineer shall be satisfied that the DBT has made every reasonable effort to design and construct the work to reasonably avoid the utilities.

 When bidding, consider all permanent and temporary utility appurtenances in present and relocated positions as shown in the Contract Documents.

-According to and at least 2 Workdays prior to commencing construction operations in an area that may affect underground utilities shown on the Plans, notify the Engineer, the registered utility protection service, and the owners that are not members of the registered utility protection service.
+According to ORC 153.64 and at least 2 Workdays prior to commencing construction operations in an area that may affect underground utilities shown on the Plans, notify the Engineer, the registered utility protection service, and the owners that are not members of the registered utility protection service.

 The owner of the underground utility shall, within 48 hours, excluding Saturdays, Sundays, and legal holidays, after notice is received, start staking, marking, or otherwise designating the location, course, 2 feet (0.6 m), together with the approximate depth of the underground utilities in the construction area.

-If the utility owners fail to relocate or adjust utilities as provided for in the Contract Documents and the Contractor sustains losses that could not have been avoided by the judicious handling of forces, equipment, and plant, or by reasonable revisions to the schedule of operations, then the Engineer will adjust the Contract according to and .

 105.08 Cooperation Between Contractors.
-At any time, the Department may contract for other work on or near the Project.
+At any time, the LPA may contract for other work on or near the Project.

-Separate contractors working within the limits of the Project shall conduct their work without interfering with or hindering the progress or completion of Work being performed by other contractors and shall cooperate with each other as directed by the Engineer.
+Separate contractors working within the limits of the Project or adjacent to the Project shall conduct their work without interfering with or hindering the progress of Work by other contractors or DBTs, interfering with or hindering completion of Work being performed by other contractors or DBTs, or unknowingly hinder proposed work.
+Develop the Design Documents to ensure future capability with known designs.
+The contractors shall cooperate with each other as directed by the Engineer.

 105.09 Authority and Duties of the Inspector.
 Inspectors are authorized to inspect the Work and the preparation, fabrication, or manufacture of materials.
 Inspectors are not authorized to alter or waive requirements of the Contract Documents.
-Inspectors are authorized to notify the Contractor of Work that does not conform to the Contract; reject materials that do not conform to Specification requirements; and until the issue is decided by the Engineer, suspend portions of the Work if there is a question regarding the Contract Documents, use of unapproved material, or safety.
-Inspectors are not obligated or authorized to provide direction, superintendence, or guidance to the Contractor, its crew, its subcontractors, or suppliers to accomplish the Work.
+Inspectors are authorized to notify the DBT of Work that does not conform to the Contract; reject materials that do not conform to Specification requirements; and until the issue is decided by the Engineer, suspend portions of the Work if there is a question regarding the Contract Documents, use of unapproved material, or safety.
+Inspectors are not obligated or authorized to provide direction, superintendence, or guidance to the DBT, its crew, its subcontractors, subconsultants, or suppliers to accomplish the Work.

-Any action or inaction of the Inspector does not constitute a waiver of the Department’s right to pursue any and all legal remedies for defective work or work performed by the Contractor in an un-workmanlike manner.
+Any action or inaction of the Inspector does not constitute a waiver of the LPA’s right to pursue any and all legal remedies for defective work or work performed by the DBT in an un-workmanlike manner.

 105.10 Inspection of Work.
 The Engineer may inspect materials and the Work.
 Provide the Engineer or the Engineer’s representative access to the Work, information, and assistance necessary to conduct a complete inspection.
 Notify the Engineer at least 24 hours prior to all required inspections.